HOFT

 Hooker Furnishings Corporation Consumer Cyclical - Furnishings, Fixtures & Appliances Investor Relations →

-The company has been aggressively buying back shares, reducing its share count by 10.2% over the past three years.
+Management has been repurchasing shares, with a 3.9% reduction over three years.
 This stock also meets the Yartseva multibagger criteria as a small-cap with strong free cash flow yield and reasonable book value.

 Business Health